Frederick Joss

-Frederick Joss (15 November 1908 – 22 April 1967) was a political caricaturist, satirist, cartoonist, author and adventurer.
+Frederick Joss (née Fritz Josefovics; 15 November 1908 – 22 April 1967) was a political caricaturist, satirist, cartoonist, author and adventurer.
 He was elected a Fellow of the Royal Society of Arts and also awarded the French Officer of the Légion of Honneur.

 Biography

 Early years

 Frederick Joss was born in Vienna as Fritz Josefovics to Adolf and Fanny.
 He studied at the renowned Arts & Crafts School of the Austrian State Museum in Vienna.
 His elder brother Carl was a fellow student.
 He travelled widely in his youth, through Denmark, the Netherlands, Spain, Turkey and Scandinavia.
 Aged 19, he became editor and cartoonist of a local newspaper in Rio de Janeiro, Jornal do Brasil.
 Joss was expelled from Argentina for his socialist views and also spent a short spell in a Spanish prison.
 By 1932 at the age of 25, he had returned to Vienna and was publishing Wiener Post.

 Family

-Joss had two daughters with Clara: Barbara, b.
-1937, and Lisa, b.
-1942.
+Joss had two daughters with Clara: Barbara, born 1937, and Lisa, born 1942.
 Joss's brother, Carl Josefovics, was a stage set designer.